 You also need to store the food well to ensure the highest quality remains.

 Sadly, many birds die due to disease and infection.
 To prevent further transmission and mouldy food, clean all your bird feeders and water dishes at least once a week.
 Make sure you use a natural cleaner which is safe for birds and dry the feeders thoroughly before refilling.
 Another way to avoid disease transmission is to move the bird feeders around on a rotational basis.

 3. Understand different bird species

 It’s fun to read about the different species of birds visiting your garden.
 And it’s also necessary because different bird species will eat different foods and in different ways!
-Robins love juicy worms and fruit, finches and sparrows love their seeds from the feeders, blue tits hang at odd angles and love the fat balls, chaffinches and dunnocks collect the fallen seed from the ground…starlings won’t be fussy!
+Robins love juicy worms and fruit (they’ll feed from the ground or from a bird feeder for robins), finches and sparrows love their seeds from the feeders, blue tits hang at odd angles and love the fat balls, chaffinches and dunnocks collect the fallen seed from the ground…starlings won’t be fussy!
 Enjoy spotting the different characters and make note of the foods they eat and what garden bird feeders they prefer.

 4. Ensure water in bird baths doesn’t freeze over

 It’s vital that your garden birds have access to fresh, clean drinking water at all times.
 When feeding birds in winter, the water will freeze, so to prevent this, just pop a small plastic ball in the water and the movement should stop the water from freezing.